 1. increase the understanding of natural hazard disaster impacts, as a first step towards reducing disaster impacts in the future;

 2. increase the resilience, adaptive capacity and/or preparedness of governments, community service organisations and affected communities to minimise the potential impact of natural hazards and avert disasters; and

-3. reduce the exposure to risk, harm and severity of a natural hazard impacts, including reducing the recovery burden for governments and vulnerable and affected communities.
+3. reduce the exposure to risk, harm and/or severity of a natural hazard’s impacts, including reducing the recovery burden for governments, cohorts at disproportionate disaster risk, and/or affected communities.

 Consultation with states, territories, local government, not-for-profit organisations, First Nations people, and other key stakeholders will continue throughout the life of the DRF to ensure the program is best placed to deliver lasting impacts for Australians.